-- Collapse modifier to show only the header and not its options.
+Collapse modifier to show only the header and not its options.

-- An icon as a quick visual reference of the modifier’s type.
+An icon as a quick visual reference of the modifier’s type.

-- Every modifier has a unique name per object.
+Every modifier has a unique name per object.
 Two modifiers on one object must have unique names, but two modifiers on different objects can have the same name.
-The default name is based off the modifier type.
+The default name is based on the modifier type.

 - Render (camera icon)

-- Toggles visibility of the modifier’s effect in the render.
+Toggle visibility of the modifier’s effect in the render.

-The Box and Triangle icons may not be available depending on the type of modifier.
+The Square, Triangle and Surface icons may not be available, depending on the type of object and modifier.

-Applying a modifier that is not first in the stack will ignore the stack order and could produce undesired results.
+Applying a modifier that is not first in the stack will ignore the stack order (it will be applied as if it was the first one), and may produce undesired results.

 Below this header, all of the options unique to each modifier will be displayed.